mastahnish/cake-android-client/README.txt

 Post-solution notes from candidate Jacek (mastahnish):

 All tasks are solved.
 However please note that there is one know issue: Victoria Sponge cake photo cannot load (decode) for some reason.
 I spent some time to investigate it but with no success, not sure if I should spend more time on this.
 If yes, please let me know.

+Of course this task is a perfect match to use 3rd party libs like Retorfit, Glide, Dagger2, RxJava, but I didn't use them in the code as per requirement.
+However I decided to used RecyclerView from android support design library as I don't tread it as a 3rd party lib since I don't consider com.android.support.* as a 3rd party libs.
 ***